ewanld/pg_formulas/README.md

 # pg_reactive_toolbox
 Postgresql toolbox to make the data more reactive ⚡ using triggers.

-🚧 WORK IN PROGRES S🚧
+🚧 WORK IN PROGRESS 🚧

 # Usage
 Load the script in your database: